TheLoooser/MOCPriceOptimisation/readme.md

 ## Step 18: Interpret results (again)
-To validate the cost reduction made by this pipeline, we compare the results of the optimisation model using different versions of part list of a MOC with 501 unique parts and 2911 total pieces with different cost estimations.
+To validate the cost reduction made by this pipeline, we compare the results of the optimisation model using different versions of part list of a MOC with 501 unique parts and 2911 total pieces with different cost estimations and optimisations.

 <table>
     <thead>
         <tr>
             <th tyle="border-right: 1px solid"></th>
             <th colspan=5>Estimations</th>
-            <th colspan=4>Optimisations⁰</th>
+            <th colspan=4>Optimisations</th>
         </tr>
     </thead>
     <tbody>